colindembovsky/pipelines-as-code/readme.md

 ### Secrets
 At some point you’re going to want a variable that isn’t visible in the build log: a password, an API Key etc. As I mentioned earlier, inline variables are never secret.
 You must mark a pipeline variable as secret in order to make it a secret, or you can create a dynamic variable that is secret.

-“Secret” in this case just means that the value is masked in the logs.
+"Secret" in this case just means that the value is masked in the logs.
 It is still possible to expose the value of a secret if you really want to.
 A pipeline author could `echo` a secret to a file and then open the file to get the value of the secret.

 All is not lost though: you can put controls in place to ensure that nefarious developers cannot simply run updated pipelines – you should be using Pull Requests and Branch Policies to review changes to the pipeline itself (an advantage to having pipelines as code..
 The point is, be careful with your secrets!